-Carmen Maria was born in Venezuela into a traditional Spanish Colonial family, in which education, hard work and giving back were priorities, and began her charity work as a young girl in her church youth program.
-When Carmen was just 16 years old, just like in a Hollywood movie, the president of the Miss Venezuela pageant discovered her.
+Carmen Maria was born in Venezuela into a traditional Spanish Colonial family, in which education, hard work, and giving back were priorities.
+She began her charity work as a young girl in her church youth program.
+When Carmen was just 16 years old, just like in a Hollywood movie, she was discovered by the president of the Miss Venezuela pageant.
 Her beauty and elegance earned her the titles of Miss Venezuela, Miss South America, and Second Runner-Up in the Miss Universe Pageant in 1984.
-Carmen Maria immediately put her celebrity to use in the service of others, and created the foundation “Las Misses” to help pediatric hospitals in Venezuela, Ecuador, and Peru.
+Carmen Maria immediately put her celebrity to use in the service of others and created the foundation “Las Misses” to help pediatric hospitals in Venezuela, Ecuador, and Peru.

-Carmen studied Arts at Universidad Central of Venezuela, and her television career was launched in 1984, when she joined “Buenos Dias Venezuela” on Venevision.
-She later became anchorwoman for “Complicidades,” a show comparable to “The View.”
-As a broadcaster, she also found her voice as a disc jockey and producer, and her career expanded further to Mexico, Panama and Peru, earning her many awards in the television industry as well as for community service.
-Her television awards include: Woman of the Year, Zulia 1984; Lions Club Award 1985; Uni-Prensa Award 1985; Fundación “Las Granjas Infantiles” 1986; Meridiano de Oro 1987 and 1988; and Aquila de Oro 1988.
+Carmen studied Arts at Universidad Central of Venezuela, and her television career was launched in 1984 when she joined “Buenos Dias Venezuela” on Venevision.
+She later became the anchorwoman for “Complicidades,” a show comparable to “The View.”
+As a broadcaster, she also found her voice as a disc jockey and producer, and her career expanded further into Mexico, Panama, and Peru, earning her many awards in the television industry as well as for community service.
+Her television awards include Woman of the Year, Zulia 1984; Lions Club Award 1985; Uni-Prensa Award 1985; Fundación “Las Granjas Infantiles” 1986; Meridiano de Oro 1987 and 1988; and Aquila de Oro 1988.

 In May 1988, Carmen Maria moved to the United States to continue her education.
 In 1991 she was awarded degrees in Broadcasting and Spanish, Magna Cum Laude, at East Tennessee State University.
 Proof positive that beauty and brains are not mutually exclusive!